sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 Combined with the fact that water moves radially, you'll be able to get a pretty good idea of the water flow.
 For example, see this diagram of predicted water flow starting from one coastal chokepoint in north Africa:

 ![x](img/radial.png "radial water flow")

+The slope of terrain is also important, because when combined with the speed, it will determine the total height that water travels up the slope until gravity forces it back down.
+When you consider that water could be traveling at supersonic speeds, this will definitely be a factor to consider.

 ## Part 3: Total volume and height of water surge